influxdata/docs-v2/content/chronograf/v1.8/guides/advanced-kapacitor.md

 ---
 title: Advanced Kapacitor usage
+description: >
-description: Use Kapacitor with Chronograf for alert history and TICKscript management.
+  Use Kapacitor with Chronograf to manage alert history and TICKscripts.
 menu:
   chronograf_1_8:
     weight: 100